PolymeshAssociation/cryptography/cli/README.md

 RUST_LOG=info cargo +nightly  test --release
 ```

-To build all the CLIs in mercat and agui, run
+To build all the CLIs in mercat and cil, run
 ```bash
 cargo +nightly build
 ```